prarthanaparmar/ShopifyChallenge/README.md

 This is an extra API that retrieves only particular value from database that matches the postId.
 P.S.
 This was not a part of tha challenge it was something I tried out hence no backend is configured.
 If you're curious about using it you may download postman tool from here "https://www.postman.com/downloads/" or use the free web-version and chack by sending a get request to the backend server.
+But the postId can only be obtained from the mongodb configured.
 ```